Younes202/Apartment-Sales-in-Buenos-Aires-/README.md

-# Predicting Apartment Sale Prices in Buenos Aires! 🏙️
+# Predicting Apartment Prices in Buenos Aires! 🏙️

 🚀 Welcome to this project focused on Predicting Apartment Sale Prices in Buenos Aires!